mandrasch/pet-project-analytics/README.md

 ## License

 This is licensed as GNU GENERAL PUBLIC LICENSE Version 3.
-Fork of [ibericode/koko-analytics/](https://github.com/ibericode/koko-analytics/) by [Danny van Kooten](https://github.com/dannyvankooten), v1.3.10.
+Fork of [ibericode/koko-analytics](https://github.com/ibericode/koko-analytics/) by [Danny van Kooten](https://github.com/dannyvankooten), v1.3.10.
+Massive kudos to Danny for such a well coded plugin!